benevolenttech/btek.cc/_posts/2017-02-01-how-to-write-content-worth-sharing.md

 Writing for the web is not the same as writing out essays for English composition class.
 If you’re writing for the web, forget trying to re-write “The Great Gatsby.”
 Besides, you are you, with your own 21<sup>st</sup>-century voice, not F. Scott Fitzgerald, with his old-school stylings that would put most modern peeps to sleep.

-> Accept that people scan web pages<u>,</u> rather than reading them in detail.
-Work with this reality rather than fighting it.
+**Accept that people scan web pages, rather than reading them in detail.
+Work with this reality rather than fighting it.**

 Besides, this should actually be a relief to you, not a burden.